n-govindarajan/ellis-life-hd.github.io/pages/3-news.md

 ---
 layout: default
-title: News & Events
+title: Latests
-permalink: /news/
+permalink: /latests/
 ---

-**News & Events** at ELLIS Heidelberg
+**Latests** at ELLIS Heidelberg
 =====================================

 {% for post in site.posts %}